Acceptable Quality Level (AQL)

 examples of Minor Defects

-• Slight scratch mark on plastic houseware
+• Slight scratch on houseware

 • Removeable dirty marks